 This is the case of the wedding dress worn by Fabiola de Mora y Aragón, queen consort to Baudouin of Belgium.
 The production of this dress was all of an event at the Maison Balenciaga, both for the proximity of the client (her great grandmother was Micaela Elío y Magallón, the Marquess of Casa Torres), and for the expectation generated by the royal wedding in its day.

-The dress will go on display in the exhibition galleries of the Aldamar Palace, former summer residence of the Marquises of Casa Torres, and will be accompanied with documentation (photographs, magazines and press, sketches from the time) to give a better idea of the importance of the historic event and the relevance of the piece within the Museum collection.
+The dress is on display in the exhibition galleries of the Aldamar Palace, former summer residence of the Marquises of Casa Torres, and is accompanied with documentation (photographs, magazines and press, sketches from the time) to give a better idea of the importance of the historic event and the relevance of the piece within the Museum collection.